Since 1967, we have become a critical part of the UK's research infrastructure.

 With a global reputation for collecting, storing, analysing and sharing data, we develop research data infrastructure, and advise on data governance, ethics and confidentiality.

-We are regularly called on to contribute to government White Papers on data, and advised the Cabinet Office on its development of the draft data ethics framework which informed the Digital Economy Act 2017.
-Since 2005, we have been designated a Place of Deposit by the National Archives, allowing us to curate public records.
+We contribute to government White Papers on data, and advised the Cabinet Office on the draft data ethics framework which informed the Digital Economy Act 2017.
+Since 2005, we have been allowed to curate public records.

-As lead organisation of the UK Data Service, we also provide unified access to the UK's largest collection of social, economic and population data, and give support for policy-relevant research and guidance and training for the development of skills in data use.
+As lead organisation of the UK Data Service, we provide access to the UK's largest collection of social, economic and population data, and support policy-relevant research, and training in data skills.

 Our expertise is across six broad areas: